Hezbollah rejects calls for minister to quit over Yemen comments | Politics

 Hezbollah rejects calls for minister to quit over Yemen comments

-Lebanon's ties with Saudi Arabia and its Gulf allies have plunged into crisis since the airing of an interview in which the Lebanese information minister George Kordahi said the Houthis were defending themselves and Yemen had been subjected to an external aggression.
-Saudi Arabia has expelled the Lebanese ambassador, recalled its envoy to Lebanon and banned all Lebanese imports.
+The Hezbollah leader rejected calls for the resignation of a Lebanese minister who sparked a diplomatic rift with Riyadh by criticising its military intervention in Yemen, underlining the slim chances of the crisis easing any time soon.
+Sayyed Hassan Nasrallah, leader of the Iran-backed Hezbollah, also said Saudi Arabia faced complete failure in the Yemen war, where he said the fall of the city of Marib to the Iran-aligned Houthi movement would have big consequences.

-The leader of Lebanon's Hezbollah accused Saudi Arabia of seeking civil war in Lebanon and rejected calls for the resignation of a Lebanese minister who sparked a diplomatic rift with Riyadh by criticising its military intervention in Yemen.
+The Hezbollah leader rejected calls for the resignation of a Lebanese minister who sparked a diplomatic rift with Riyadh by criticising its military intervention in Yemen, underlining the slim chances of the crisis easing any time soon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)